gollum/gollum/README.md

 **Notes:**

-1. There are still some bugs and this setup is not ready for production yet.
-You can track the progress at [Support Windows via JRuby - Meta Issue](https://github.com/gollum/gollum/issues/1044).
+1. You can track the progress at [Support Windows via JRuby - Meta Issue](https://github.com/gollum/gollum/issues/1044).

 ## INSTALLATION